zufre/sinatra-shotgun-server-cb-000/README.md

 ## Objectives

-1. Explain how using `rackup` to start a Sinatra application will only read the the code once at boot
+1. Explain how using `rackup` to start a Sinatra application will only read the code once at boot
 2. Describe how `shotgun` allows for automatic code reloading
 3. Install shotgun and require it in an application's `Gemfile`
 4. Start and stop a rack or Sinatra application with shotgun